 Types of Sensors Used in Railway Tunnels

-Strain gage are used to detect changes in the stress and strain of a material.
-They can be installed on the tunnel's side walls, crown and used to monitor any deformations that may occur due to external forces.
+1. Strain gage: Strain gage are used to detect changes in the stress and strain of a material.
+They can be installed on the tunnel's side walls, and crown and used to monitor any deformations that may occur due to external forces.

 | Strain Gages for tunnel monitoring: EDS-20V-E and EDS-20V-AW |